 Take tram 12 (direction Station Sloterdijk) and step off at tram stop “Ceintuurbaan/Ferdinand Bolstraat”.
 From there it is a seven minute walk to thonik studio.

-You can park your car in the Amsterdam APCOA Parking at Heinekenplein.
+You can park your car in the Amsterdam APCOA Parking at Heinekenplein or on the street in front of our studio.

 Nikki studied graphic design at the Hogeschool der Kunsten in Utrecht.
 She co-founded thonik, together with Thomas Widdershoven in 1993.